How can you prevent hospitalizations? Here’s one way backed by research.

 The silver lining in all of this is that wearing your hearing aids can reduce your risk of hospitalizations as well as protect against conditions linked to hearing loss.

 Hearing aids help you stay active and healthy.
 They keep you connected with friends and family.
-You’ll feel better mentally and physically when you’re hearing at your best.
+You’ll feel better mentally and physically when you hear at your best.